-On the day of inspection the inspector had the opportunity to meet with all four residents who resided in the centre.
+On the day of inspection the inspector had the opportunity to meet with three of the four residents who resided in the centre.
+The fourth resident remained at home with family for the duration of the COVID 19 restrictions.
 Conversations with residents took place from a 2-metre distance, wearing the appropriate personal protective equipment (PPE) and was time-limited in line with national guidance.

 Residents are also supported to keep in contact with their family on a regular basis, and during the current health pandemic, this was primarily through video and telephone calls.
 The inspector reviewed feedback that had been submitted by families as part of the annual report consultation process.
-Overall families were very complimentary regarding the care and support each of their relative receives in this centre.
-Residents who have family contacts all had visits and communicated with each other through phone and video calls.
+Three of four families responded to the annual review questionnaire, the questionnaire documented positive responses to all questions.
+Three resident's families have visited the new house and are delighted with the good quality finish and size of the house.
+One family member mentioned how 'they would love a house like this themselves'.
+Another family said since they moved to the new house they are happy and has a spring in their step.

-The residents were very pleasant and welcoming and gave the inspector a tour of their home which they were very proud of.
-The inspector was offered tea or coffee by one resident and the resident independently made tea for all the residents.
-The residents were laughing and joking with the inspector and wanted them to do a zoom dance class they had planned for later in the morning.
+The residents were very articulate and helpful and gave the inspector a tour of their home which they were very proud of.
+They pointed out artwork and paintings which they had chosen or made themselves.
 It was evident from the decoration, personal items on display and the resident bedrooms that the residents were involved in the running and decoration of their home.
-The residents were noted to be very involved in running of their home, making lunch, tea etc.

-The inspector spoke with all residents on the day and found them to be very comfortable and happy in the centre.
+The inspector spoke with all residents on the day and found them to be very comfortable in the centre.
 They spoke fondly of staff and said that they were kind to them.
-They were active on zoom during the afternoon, engaging in different classes and chats with friends.
-Zoom classes included dance class and Coffee Mornings which all residents said they enjoyed.
-When the inspector spoke to one resident they told the inspector about the positive relationship they had with the person in charge and staff members.
-The resident said they were like friends and the person in charge was very good to them .
+One resident said they loved their home and wouldn't want to live anywhere else.
+The residents were noted to be very involved in running their home, making lunch, tea etc. They were active on zoom during the afternoon, engaging in different classes and chats with friends.
+Zoom classes included Tai Chai, Men on the Move and Coffee Mornings which all residents said they enjoyed.
+One resident told the inspector that they go to the shop every morning to buy the newspaper and they enjoy this.